aditisri112/Learning-Java/README.md

 Welcome to my Java learning repository!

-This repository documents my journey of learning Java from scratch by following the **Apna College Java Playlist**.
+This repository documents my journey of learning Java from scratch.
 The goal is not only to learn Java but also to maintain a public record of my progress, notes, code implementations, practice problems, and projects.

 ---